wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-ptvs-django-sql.md

 1. Accept all other defaults and click **Publish**.

-1. Your web browser will open automatically to the published web app.
-You should see the web app working as expected, using the **SQL** database hosted on Azure.
+1. Your web browser will open automatically to the published web site.
+You should see the web site working as expected, using the **SQL** database hosted on Azure.

     Congratulations!